Interview Question: What Are The Advantages of a Work at Home Position?

 - Working at home has several advantages for me.
 I like the flexibility in hours, as I'm an early riser, and can accomplish a lot before most people are in the office.
 I enjoy working by myself in a quiet place, without the distractions of a busy office.
 I find that I can communicate with my colleagues quickly, through email and texts if I have a question, and then get right back to work.
 I also like not having to commute to work through rush hour traffic.

 - I think that working from home has the advantage of allowing a person to concentrate more completely on the job at hand, without the distractions of their colleagues around them.
-More time can be spent on the project at hand, without digressing into personal communication.
+More time can be spent on a project, without digressing into personal communication.

 - Working at home makes it possible for me to live full time in our home by the lake and maintain a good position with a company.
 I communicate frequently with my colleagues and supervisors through phone calls, email, and online chat, and always feel like we are working as well as a team as we would if we were sitting right next to each other.